Skip to content

 Many more SPS on the way for WA

-We’re investing in this innovative energy solution, with up to 4000 SPS to be rolled out across the grid over the coming decade.
+We’re investing in this innovative energy solution, with a commitment to continue the roll out in regional areas across the grid over the coming decade.

-With the installation of these 4000 units comes the progressive decomissioning of approx 15,000 kms of overhead powerline.
-We’re off to a cracking start - with more than 150 SPS units installed in regional WA, and strong customer satisfaction.
+With this installation comes the progressive decommissioning of approx 15,000 kms of overhead powerline.
+We’re off to a cracking start - with more than 500 SPS units installed in regional WA, and strong customer satisfaction.

 Smart off-grid power solutions for regional WA